Konami has announced that the PES franchise is no longer! With an all-new eFootball title being introduced in its place.

 Paul Pogba's unclear future perhaps rules him out, but there are plenty of youngsters to choose from, including Mason Greenwood, Aaron Wan-Bissaka and Amad Diallo.

-PES picked up AS Roma exclusively last year, so perhaps they will earn a cover star spot - but having five players on the front could be a bit crowded.
+Konami picked up AS Roma exclusively last year, so perhaps they will earn a cover star spot - but having five players on the front could be a bit crowded.

 Roma as a club has less pulling power than the others, with even star man Edin Dzeko linked with an exit this summer.